 8. Does the medical school or associated institution apply sustainability criteria when making decisions about supply procurement?

-Yes, the medical school has adequate sustainability requirements for supply procurement and is
+Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.

-- Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase sustainability of procurement. - 0 There are no sustainability guidelines for supply procurement.
+- There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The medical school is engaged in efforts to increase sustainability of procurement.

+There are sustainability guidelines for supply procurement, but they are insufficient or optional. - The medical school is not engaged in efforts to increase sustainability of procurement.

-Score explanation: Medical school does not directly deal with supply procurement, this goes via the individual teaching hospitals.
+There are no sustainability guidelines for supply procurement.

+To our knowledge there are no sustainability guidelines for supply procurement.

 9. Are there sustainability requirements or guidelines for events hosted at the medical school?

-Every event hosted at the medical school must abide by sustainability criteria.
-The medical school strongly recommends or incentivizes sustainability measures, but they are not required.
-There are no sustainability guidelines for medical school events.
+- 2 Every event hosted at the medical school must abide by sustainability criteria. - The medical school strongly recommends or incentivizes sustainability measures, but they are not required. - 0 There are no sustainability guidelines for medical school events.